Montreal Clock Tower

 The Montreal Clock Tower (Tour de l'Horloge de Montréal), also known as the Sailor's Memorial Clock, is located in the borough of Ville-Marie and is situated in the Old Port of Montreal.
 The construction of the tower began in 1919, and was finished in 1922.

 The Clock Tower is 148 ft tall with 192 steps from the bottom to the top of the tower.
 It has three observation stops along the staircase and the outside walls of the Clock Tower are white in colour.
 The structure consists of the principal tower as well as a smaller tower that is 39 ft and architecturally similar to the main tower.
 The two towers are connected by a white 42 ft curtain wall.
 The tower consists of four translucent clock faces.
 These are each 12 ft in diameter and were designed by the English engineering firm Gillett & Johnston.

 The building of the Montreal clock tower was directed by the Montreal Harbor Commission.
-The commission was formed in the year 1830 to oversea the infrastructural development of the Old Port of Montreal and was replaced by the National Harbours Board in 1936.
+The commission was formed in the year 1830 to oversee the infrastructural development of the Old Port of Montreal and was replaced by the National Harbours Board in 1936.
 The tower marks the entrance to the Old Port of Montreal and its erection was dedicated to the seamen who died in the First World War.
 It is a symbol of the port's economic contribution through grain exportation to the city of Montreal during the era of the Clock Tower's construction.